 According to the American Academy of Pediatrics (AAP), babies should be able to roll over in both directions by 7 months.
 But around 3-4 months your baby will develop enough upper body strength to turn from his tummy to his back.
 It may take him until he’s about 5 or 6 months to flip from back to front, because he needs stronger neck and arm muscles for that movement.

-Rolling over for the first time usually comes as a surprise for both you and your baby.
-It’s a new experience for him so it may be scary at first, but don’t be surprised if rolling soon becomes one of your little one’s favorite tricks.
+Rolling over for the first time usually comes as a surprise for you and your baby.
+It’s a new experience for him, so it may be scary at first, but don’t be surprised if rolling soon becomes one of your little one’s favorite tricks.

 How can I help my baby roll over?

-Learning to roll involves good head control and enough strength of the neck and arm muscles to push himself.
+Learning to roll involves good head control and enough strength of the neck and arm muscles to push himself up.
 So tummy time will be the perfect way to strengthen and train those muscles, since he has to hold his head up and push himself using his arms to be on his tummy.
-During tummy time you can encourage your little one to roll, see if he’ll try by wiggling a toy next to his side or lie down next to him on one side – just out of reach, and see if he tries to turn to get closer.
-As your baby gets stronger, he’ll kick his legs, flail his arms as though he’s swimming, and start pivoting side to side and then finally all the way over.
+During tummy time you can encourage your little one to roll, see if he’ll try by wiggling a toy next to his side or lie down next to him on one side –just out of reach– and see if he tries to turn to get closer.
+As your baby gets stronger, he’ll kick his legs, flail his arms as though he’s swimming, start pivoting side to side, and then finally roll all the way over.

 What should I watch out for?